This topic describes the limits and performance metrics for Object Storage Service (OSS).

 You cannot use multiple storage plans concurrently.
 However, you can upgrade your purchased storage plan.

-You can use multiple transfer acceleration plans and back-to-origin traffic plans concurrently.
+You can use multiple transfer acceleration plans concurrently.
 However, these plans cannot be upgraded or renewed.

-You can use and renew multiple outbound data transfer plans concurrently.
+You can use and renew multiple outbound data transfer plans and Anti-DDoS Basic plans concurrently.
 However, these plans cannot be upgraded.

-Resource plans are currently not available for Request fees, Data processing fees, and cross-region replication traffic fees, which are included in Traffic fees.
-These fees are charged on a pay-as-you-go basis and do not support subscription.
+Request fees, Data processing fees, and Traffic fees for cross-region replication traffic do not have a corresponding resource plan.
+Therefore, these fees are available only on a pay-as-you-go basis and do not support subscription.